adkvolks/adk-redirects/README.md

-# ADK \\ REDIRECTS
+# Adk Redirects

-ADK \\ REDIRECTS is a streamlined WordPress plugin engineered to provide website administrators with robust control over URL redirection.
+Adk Redirects is a streamlined WordPress plugin engineered to provide website administrators with robust control over URL redirection.
 This plugin facilitates the creation and management of permanent 301 redirects, essential for maintaining search engine rankings and ensuring a seamless user experience during site migrations, content updates, or URL structure changes.

 The plugin introduces a dedicated custom post type within the WordPress admin interface, offering an intuitive and familiar environment for managing redirect rules.
 Administrators can define source URLs and their corresponding destination URLs with precision.